xan1242/NFSLAN/README.md

 There's a lot more that I've missed.
 This server is pretty large, actually, with enough code to probably run the entire Online mode of the games again.

+## Patches

+This launcher also automatically patches the server to allow online gameplay.

+This also requires some client-side patches.

+- SKU - this tag needs to return the external IP of the client in order to determine an online connection

+- Client needs to host a UDP server to respond to a local challenge to determine if it's actually local to the server itself on port 9901 - this happens if the address returned via the SKU tag and the connection addresses are different

+- UDP bind for the game (not lobby) client needs to be skipped

+- Optionally, the returned server IP of the slave server should be ignored client-side as well and just use the same public one that it initiates the connection with

 ## TODO

 - Document `server.cfg` entirely
+- Figure out LAN redirector completely (in conjunction with client-side patches) - currently players can either play online or local, not mixed.
+(Only 1 local player is working)